 Bed bugs use a small tube-like structure called a proboscis to pierce the skin and drink a person’s blood.
 The pests are most active when humans are asleep, during the night and early morning.

-An estimated one in five Americans have personally dealt with a bed bug infestation or knows someone who has encountered the pests.
+An estimated 1 in 5 Americans have dealt with a bed bug infestation or know someone who has encountered the pests.

-Many people do not feel the bite itself or develop clear symptoms other than the dots where the bug bit and some minor, surrounding inflammation and irritation.
-Others are considered hypersensitive to bites and develop more severe symptoms.
+Many people do not feel the bite itself or develop clear symptoms other than the dots where the bug bit and some minor surrounding inflammation and irritation.
+Some people may be hypersensitive to bites and develop more severe symptoms.

 Almost all bed bug bites will produce some degree of discomfort, typically itchiness and inflammation.
 Other signs and symptoms of bed bug bites include:

-- a red itchy bump with a dark center and lighter swollen surrounding area
+- a red or purplish itchy bump with a dark center and lighter swollen surrounding area

 - small red bumps or welts in a zigzag pattern or a line